What are the Early Signs of a Chromosomal Abnormality?

 Turner syndrome, for example, presents with heart defects and cardiac issues.
 Other common chromosomal conditions present with such severe symptoms and medical conditions that they may be fatal during infancy.
 One example of this is Trisomy 13

-Increasing awareness about the early signs of a this abnormality is important if we are to improve the diagnosis of chromosomal abnormalities so that we can ensure that those affected by them not only receive an accurate diagnosis but also receive the right care and support as early as possible.
+Increasing awareness about the early signs of this abnormality is important if we are to improve the diagnosis of chromosomal abnormalities so that we can ensure that those affected by them not only receive an accurate diagnosis but also receive the right care and support as early as possible.

 Related articles